inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 business of hate, debauchery, and self-."
 		-- Johnny Hart
-Conceptual integrity in turn dictates at e design must proceed from one mind, or from a very small number of agreeing resonant minds.
+Conceptual integrity in turn dictates at e design must proceed from one mind, or from a very small number of ing resonant minds.
 		-- Frederick Brooks Jr., "The Myical Man Mon"
 The night passes quickly when you're asleep
 But I'm out shufflin' for someing to